 Features to Keep an Eye Out For

-Unfortunately, not all Google Voice features are available to Canadian G Suite users.
+Unfortunately, not all Google Voice features are available to Canadian Google Workspace users.
 This includes SMS messaging and number porting.
 With SMS messaging you’ll be able to use your Google Voice number to send text messages as you would with your phone.
 As for number porting, Google Voice allows you to import existing numbers from another carrier.
-We’ll keep you updated when theses features become available.
+We’ll keep you updated when these features become available.

 Set Up Google Voice with AB Web Services

 Liked this post?
 Be sure to share it to Facebook!